2020 SO

-2020 SO is a near-Earth object identified to be the Surveyor 2 Centaur rocket booster launched on 20 September 1966.
+2020 SO is a near-Earth object identified to be the Centaur upper stage used on 20 September 1966 to launch the Surveyor 2 spacecraft.
 The object was discovered by the Pan-STARRS 1 survey at the Haleakala Observatory on 17 September 2020.
 It was initially suspected to be an artificial object due to its low velocity relative to Earth and later on the noticeable effects of solar radiation pressure on its orbit.
 Spectroscopic observations by NASA's Infrared Telescope Facility in December 2020 found that the object's spectrum is similar to that of stainless steel, confirming the object's artificial nature.
 Following the object's confirmation as space debris, the object was removed from the Minor Planet Center's database on 19 February 2021.